Eaton County Democratic Party

 Section 1.
 Definitions

-a.
-“Executive Committee” means the committee composed of designated Eaton County Democratic Candidates and the individuals elected to the Executive Committee at the November County Convention of even-numbered years under the Michigan Election Law [MCL 168.599 (1)]
+- “County Committee” means the committee composed of designated Eaton County Democratic candidates and the individuals elected to the County Committee at the November County Convention of even-numbered years.

-d.
-“Party Office” means the officers, the Executive Committee, and the County Committee of the Eaton County Democratic Party.
+- “Party Office” means the officers, and members of the County Committee of the Eaton County Democratic Party.

 Section 2.
 Nonprofit status, dissolution provisions

-The Eaton County Democratic Party shall be a nonprofit organization and upon its dissolution, all assets and real and personal property of the Party and its committees shall revert to the benefit of the Michigan Democratic Party.
-No part of the income or assets of the Party shall inure to any of its members, except as reimbursement of actual expenses, reasonable compensation for services approved by the County Committee, or a contribution for electing a member to office who is endorsed by the ECDP.
+- The Eaton County Democratic Party shall be a nonprofit organization and upon its dissolution, all assets and real and personal property of the Party and its committees shall revert to the benefit of the Michigan Democratic Party.
+No part of the income or assets of the Party shall inure to the benefit of any of its members, except as reimbursement of actual expenses, reasonable compensation for services approved by the County Committee, or a contribution for electing a member to office who is endorsed by the ECDP.